-That's why print-on-demand greeting cards are more popular than ever in 2026.
-With this model, you avoid inventory costs and work with print-on-demand providers that produce quality cards.
+Traditional printing demands large upfront orders, which makes testing new greeting card ideas risky.
+That is why print-on-demand greeting cards are more popular than ever in 2026: you avoid inventory costs and work with providers that produce quality cards on demand.

-A note on positioning before we begin: Podbase doesn't currently manufacture greeting cards.
-Our roadmap is tech accessories, wall art and drinkware.
-We're writing this guide because we know the POD industry from the inside — and we'd rather give you an honest review of the card-specific providers than pretend cards are something we offer.
-If you also want phone cases, laptop sleeves, drinkware or wall art alongside your card line, that's where we come in.
-If cards are your whole catalog, the four providers below are the ones to compare.
+A note on positioning before we begin: Podbase does not currently manufacture greeting cards - our roadmap is tech accessories, wall art, and drinkware.
+We are writing this guide as a POD manufacturer who knows the industry from the inside, because an honest review of the card-specific providers is more useful than pretending cards are something we offer.
+If you also want phone cases, laptop sleeves, drinkware, or wall art alongside your card line, that is where we come in.
+If cards are your whole catalog, the four providers below are the ones to compare - and here are the 5 questions to ask any of them first.

 Why Start a Print-on-Demand Greeting Card Business in 2026?

 According to Grand View Research, the global greeting cards market was valued at $19.61 billion in 2024 and is projected to reach $22.9 billion by 2033.
-Traditional physical cards continue to outperform e-cards in overall sales — a quiet but durable signal that this category isn't being disrupted out of existence by digital.
+Physical cards continue to outsell e-cards - a quiet but durable signal that this category isn't being disrupted out of existence.
+The wider POD context helps too: per Podbase's own print-on-demand statistics, the global POD market reached $12.96 billion in 2025 and is growing at a 25.3% CAGR.

 A few structural advantages of POD greeting cards specifically: